-My current studies in college are teacher.
-So, honest, I was quite interested in this game.
+My current studies, at the moment of writing this article, in college are to become a teacher.
+So, honestly, I was quite interested in this game.
 I was curious how they would address the problems of a bully.
 Knowing the developer, the first impression of this game is that this game actually gives bullying a “good vibe”.
 But let me explain in this article why I think the game is actually not even worth it.
 How they totally missed tons and tons of opportunities.
 If you follow me on my Twitter, you know that I tweeted out to Q that this game left me ‘meh’.
 In other words, I’m not extremely interested in beating this game.
 There are just too many flaws in this game that it isn’t even funny.
-And it’s an extreme shame, RockStar games are known for amazing games but they failed on various parts in this game.
+And it’s an extreme shame, Rockstar Games are known for amazing games, but they failed on various parts in this game.
 I kinda feel like a real teacher now, sometimes repeating this same information but in different ways.
 Hah!
 Food for thought.
 Something my colleague teachers will understand.
-Anyways, while I do realize that I can possibly get hate on this article, I honestly only care about people who can say their opinion with respect.
+Anyway, while I do realize that I can possibly get hate on this article, I honestly only care about people who can say their opinion with respect.
 And I invite you to post a comment with your own thoughts on this article and or the game.

 And I haven’t played yet.